logzio/cloudwatch-fetcher/README.md

 With this project you can define a time interval to fetch logs from AWS Cloudwatch, and ship them to Logz.io.

+## Prerequisites

+Before using this tool, you'll need to make sure that you have AWS access keys with permissions to:
+* `logs:FilterLogEvents`
+* `sts:GetCallerIdentity`

 ## Getting Started

 ### Available deployment methods: